Updated January 24, 2021

 However, its volatility does come with the potential for incredibly high profits.
 A survey by Better Homes and Gardens Real Estate revealed that 96% of people who have invested in real estate believe their decision helped them achieve financial success.
-While predicting the market is incredibly difficult, there are a few things you can do to better manage and predict profits from your investment property.
+While predicting the market is incredibly difficult, there are a few things you can do to manage better and predict profits from your investment property.

 Not all neighborhoods have the same real estate market, even if the neighborhoods are right next to each other.
 If you're looking to invest in property in your current neighborhood, you might be at a slight advantage for predicting the real estate market.
-However, if you're investing in property elsewhere, make sure you take the time to calculate rent prices, use neighborhood search tools, analyze property reports, and so on.
-The more research you do, the better you'll be able to predict your profits.
+You should have at least general knowledge about your local market.
+Visiting with other property investors can also help you with a baseline to start your rent calculation.

 Finally, once you have as much information as possible about your property, you can start estimating your potential earnings.
 Calculate rent prices that are fair for your space given the current market, and then figure out how much your rental property would be able to bring in during a given month.